diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 combineByKey() is the most general of the per-key aggregation functions. `Most of the other per-key combiners are implemented using it`.
 Like aggregate(), `combineByKey() allows the user to return values that are not the same type as our input data`.
 To understand combineByKey(), it’s useful to think of how it handles each element it processes.
 As combineByKey() goes through the elements in a partition, each element either has a key it hasn’t seen before or has the same key as a previous element.
 If it’s a new element, combineByKey() uses a function we provide, called `createCombiner()`, to create the initial value for the accumulator on that key.
 It’s important to note that `this happens the first time a key is found in each partition`, rather than only the first time the key is found in the RDD.
 If it is a value we have seen before `while processing that partition`, it will instead use the provided function, `mergeValue()`, with the current value for the accumulator for that key and the new value.
 Since each partition is processed independently, we can have multiple accumulators for the same key.
-When we are merging the results from each partition, `if two or more partitions have an accumulator for the same key we merge the accumulators using the user-supplied mergeCombiners() function`.
+When we are merging the results from each partition, `if two or more partitions have an accumulator for the same key we merge the accumulators using the user-supplied mergeCombiners() function`(PS: per MapReduce, same key goes to same partition, why does a key have multiple partititions?).
 `We can disable map-side aggregation in combineByKey()` if we know that our data won’t benefit from it.
 For example, groupByKey() disables map-side aggregation as the aggregation function (appending to a list) does not save any space. `If we want to disable map-side combines, we need to specify the partitioner`; for now you can just use the partitioner on the source RDD by passing `rdd.partitioner`.

 To better illustrate how combineByKey() works, we will look at computing the average value for each key, as shown in Examples 4-12 through 4-14 and illustrated in Figure 4-3.